AaronErhardt/AaronErhardt.github.io/relm4-book/src/factory_advanced.md

 ### The widgets type

 Because we have four actions per counter now, we also need an additional box to store these buttons.

-To be able to provide the root widget in the `get_root` function we need add the box to the data structure.
+To be able to provide the root widget via the `get_root` function we need add the box to the data structure.

 ```rust,no_run,noplayground
 {{#include ../listings/factory_advanced.rs:factory_widgets }}